JonasNasimzada/Frequency-Aware-Gaze-based-Authentication/README.md

 # Frequency-Aware Gaze-based Authentication

-Code is based on the "[Eye Know You Too](https://dataverse.tdl.org/dataset.xhtml?persistentId=doi:10.18738/T8/61ZGZN)" paper
+Code is based on the "[Eye Know You Too](https://dataverse.tdl.org/dataset.xhtml?persistentId=doi:10.18738/T8/61ZGZN)" paper for the subject "Machine Perception and Learning" at the Uni Stuttgart

 Implemented by: \
 Jonas Nasimzada \